xscottk/charity_bot/README.md

 # Usage
 The bot is called via reddit comments with one of the two call formats below:

-`/u/Charity-Bot donate` - Will send the user a donation link to the default charity (currently Cancer Research UK)
+`/u/CharityTipBot donate` - Will send the user a donation link to the default charity (currently Battered Women's Justice Society)

-`/u/Charity-Bot donate ID` - ID is an integer for the charity the donator wants to donate to.
+`/u/CharityTipBot donate ID` - ID is an integer for the charity the donator wants to donate to.

 To get a charity ID, go to its charity page on JustGiving ([example](https://www.justgiving.com/rmcc/)), click the "Donate" button, and find the number after `/charity/` in your URL bar.